 The focus is on early detection by feeling for any lumps or swellings or painful areas (regular self-examination), followed by medical review, ultrasound or MRI scan, blood tests, and sometimes a biopsy (or just excision if the suspicion is high).

-You can expect to meet specialists who will be involved in treatment and surveillance.
+After you’ve been diagnosed with testicular cancer, you can expect to meet specialists who will be involved in treatment and surveillance.
 These include a urologist for potential removal of the affected testes and an oncologist for chemotherapy or radiotherapy.
 Treatment usually involves a procedure that requires a short hospital stay followed by regular cancer treatment (day visits) for a period of weeks.

-Side effects of treatment may include:
+Side effects of testicular cancer treatment may include:

 - Pain and infection after surgery